mpcox/203.328/README.md

 }
 ```

-For the stretch exercise (challenge three), you need to write pseudocode and then turn it into actual code that a computer can run.
-Although this can get arbitrarily complex, the code (and pseudocode) to automate the Velvet assembles is on the simple end.
+For the stretch exercise (challenge three), you need to write pseudocode and turn it into actual code that a computer can run.
+Although this sort of task can get arbitrarily complex, the code (and pseudocode) needed to automate the Velvet assemblies is at the simple end.

 Jump online and start searching for ideas.